This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Here are the key points to understand about SDLT on second homes and additional properties:

-It's important to note that SDLT rates and rules can change over time, so it's advisable to consult official sources or seek professional advice for the most up to date information when considering the purchase of a second home or additional property.
+It's important to note that SDLT rates and rules can change over time.
+So, it's advisable to consult official sources or seek professional advice.
+By doing so you will get the most up to date information when considering the purchase of a second home or additional property.

 You can calculate stamp duty payable on a buy to let property purchase in England or Northern Ireland, using our buy to let stamp duty calculator.